near/docs/docs/develop/contracts/debug-locally.md

 - Sandbox node's home directory, which you were used to spin up the local sandbox node.
 - Accounts and contract accounts that were used during the transaction.
 - If it's on mainnet, the mainnet rpc URL.
-- Block number or hash before the transaction to reproduce happened.
-This tool fetches the latest state if not given, which might not be the state you want if this transaction has mutated the blockchain state.
+- Block number or hash before the transaction to reproduce what happened.
+This tool fetches the latest state, if not given, which might not be the state you want if this transaction has mutated the blockchain state.

 For example: